 - Chemical anchors classified H400, H410, and H411 due to dibenzoyl peroxide (CAS no. 94-36-0) are allowed. - Hardener for acrylic floor coatings classified H400, H410, and H411 due to dibenzoyl peroxide (CAS no. 94-36-0) are allowed for use in professional kitchens.
-In Nordic countries with an authorisation system, the flooring contractor must be authorised. - Biocide-containing wood primers classified H411 used for treatment of cut surfaces and end timbers are allowed. - Naphtha-based primers and adhesives classified H411 for outdoor use. - Naphtha-based adhesives classified H411 for cellular rubber insulation intended for cooling pipes and ventilation ducts indoors. - FI: Classifications H351 and H362 for spray polyurethane foams used in element factories and at construction sites for sealing of windows when temperature is below 5 °C.
+In Nordic countries with an authorisation system, the flooring contractor must be authorised. - Biocide-containing wood primers classified H411 used for treatment of cut surfaces and end timbers are allowed. - Naphtha-based primers and adhesives classified H411 for outdoor use. - Naphtha-based adhesives classified H411 for cellular rubber insulation intended for cooling pipes and ventilation ducts indoors. - Finland: Classifications H351 and H362 for spray polyurethane foams used in element factories and at construction sites for sealing of windows when temperature is below 5 °C. - Finland: Two-component injection resin based on epoxy, classified H411, for repair of individual cracks in indoor concrete decks.